keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ## Authorizing Data Sources

 To use a selected data source component, you must first authorize the data source.
-You need to use at least one of the following marketing data sources.
-In addition, Google Analytics can be used to enrich the data.

 ### Facebook Pages
 For the Facebook Page component, log in with Facebook and choose the page from which you want to get data.
 You can set the period